 Babbletype provides market research transcription and translation services for companies.
 They hire professional proofreaders and editors to ensure the consistency and accuracy of their transcription services.

 CACTUS Global provides English writing services for scholarly and medical publishing.
-They have freelance and full-time work from home positions.
-Cactus does require that its editors have expertise in the fields of study they are editing, such as engineering, healthcare, life sciences, medicine, or surgery.
+They have freelance and full-time work-from-home positions.
+Cactus requires that its editors have expertise in the fields of study they are editing, such as engineering, healthcare, life sciences, medicine, or surgery.

 Domainite is a content mill that finds freelancers to churn out quick and inexpensive content to companies.
-The pay isn’t awesome, but it’s an option for finding beginner proofreading jobs so you can build your resume.
+The pay isn’t awesome, but it’s an option for online proofreading jobs for beginners so you can build your resume.

 Edit 911 offers premium editing services for books, dissertations, and other documents.
 They say, “No other editing service has higher standards,” and that might be true because they require their editors to have a PhD.